TJU-CMC-Org/MINTmap/README.txt

 * Plain text and HTML file pairs for non-exclusive tRFs profiles (*.ambiguous-tRFs.expression.*).
   RPM and annotation information included.
 HTML file also links to verbose MINTbase records.

-* High level mapping stats are also generated seperately for exclusive and non-exclusive tRFs (*.countsmeta.txt)
+* High level mapping stats are also generated separately for exclusive and non-exclusive tRFs (*.countsmeta.txt)